Kong/docs.konghq.com/app/_hub/kong-inc/ai-proxy-advanced/how-to/_load-balancing.md

 To set up load balancing with the AI Proxy Advanced plugin, you need to configure the following parameters:
 * [`config.embeddings`](/hub/kong-inc/ai-proxy-advanced/configuration/#config-embeddings) to define the model to use to match the model description and the prompts.
 * [`config.vectordb`](/hub/kong-inc/ai-proxy-advanced/configuration/#config-vectordb) to define the vector database parameters.
-Only Redis is supported, so you need a Redis instance running in your environment.
+You can use either [Redis](/hub/kong-inc/ai-proxy-advanced/configuration/#config-vectordb-redis) or [PGVector](/hub/kong-inc/ai-proxy-advanced/configuration/#config-vectordb-pgvector) database.
 * [`config.targets[].description`](/hub/kong-inc/ai-proxy-advanced/configuration/#config-targets-description) to define the description to be matched with the prompts.

 For example, the following configuration uses two OpenAI models: one for questions related to Kong, and another for questions related to Microsoft.